 When it comes to your skin, the gut may affect it in one of several ways :

-Stimulating hormones: Sometimes, your gut impacts your skin indirectly by altering hormone levels.
+- Stimulating hormones: Sometimes, your gut impacts your skin indirectly by altering hormone levels.
 For example, foods processed by your digestive system cause the release of insulin in your bloodstream.
 Insulin then triggers hormone responses from your body.
 And if you’ve ever struggled with acne, you already know that hormones and skin have a complicated relationship.

-Impacting your immune system: This is a hot area of research right now.
+- Impacting your immune system: This is a hot area of research right now.
 Studies suggest that the friendly microorganisms living in your gut can alter your risk of conditions like kidney disease, diabetes, cardiovascular disease, and certain cancers.
 These organisms also affect your immune system’s inflammation response — including the presence (or lack) of puffiness and irritation in your skin.

-Leaky gut pops up constantly in research exploring the gut-skin axis, and let me tell you, it is Undesirable #1.
-Like some mustache-twirling evil twin, it corrupts all those relationships forged by your once-healthy digestive system, causing a domino effect of chaos throughout your body.
+When it comes to the class="lsiHighlight" id="highlight-20">gut-skin axis, leaky gut is a notorious villain.
+Leaky gut, also known as increased intestinal permeability syndrome can be thought of as the mustache-twirling evil twin, it corrupts all those relationships forged by your once-healthy digestive system, causing a domino effect of chaos throughout your body.

-Researchers are still debating what causes leaky gut.
+Researchers are still debating what causes a leaky gut.
 Some think that it’s due to genetics.
 Others suggest that it may be linked to stress or the overuse of certain over-the-counter drugs like aspirin and ibuprofen.

-Here, we find a particularly vicious cycle: a diet high in sugar and refined carbohydrates causes insulin spikes, which can contribute to leaky gut.
-And once you’ve developed leaky gut?
+Here, we find a particularly vicious cycle: a diet high in sugar and refined carbohydrates causes insulin spikes, which can contribute to a leaky gut.
+And once you’ve developed a leaky gut?
 It turns around and causes more insulin problems by releasing toxins that encourage insulin resistance.

 Gut Health and Acne

-Inflammation: When your digestive system becomes compromised and allows bad bacteria to run rampant, it triggers a response from your immune system: inflammation.
+- Inflammation: When your digestive system becomes compromised and allows bad bacteria to run rampant, it triggers a response from your immune system: inflammation.
 Acne is already an inflammatory condition, so increasing your inflammatory response is the opposite of helpful.
 Extra swelling will just make breakouts redder, puffier, and slower to purge and heal.

-Insulin resistance: A damaged GI tract can also allow the escape of toxins that contribute to insulin resistance.
+- Insulin resistance: A damaged GI tract can also allow the escape of toxins that contribute to insulin resistance.
 This means more insulin floods your system when you eat.
 Those high insulin levels can increase your production of sebum and skin cells — two significant causes of acne.

 How to Tame Your Digestion

-Limit unbalancing and inflammatory foods: Certain foods can interact poorly with the natural environment in your gut and should be consumed in moderation.
+- Limit unbalancing and inflammatory foods: Certain foods can interact poorly with the natural environment in your gut and should be consumed in moderation.

-Gluten: Gluten-heavy foods like bread and pasta contain a protein called zonulin, which may contribute to the development of leaky gut.
+Gluten: Gluten-heavy foods like bread and pasta contain a protein called zonulin, which may contribute to the development of a leaky gut.

 Dairy: Contains difficult-to-digest proteins that can cause digestive distress and damage.